Spirulina: benefits, dosage, contraindications

 ✪✪✪✪✪

-Non-alcoholic fatty liver disease is due to an increase in intracellular lipids in the liver, and an increase in free fatty acids that lead to oxidative stress.
-To demonstrate its effect on liver steatosis, spirulina was tested on rats, where a reduction in oxidative stress and inhibition of hepatic lipogenesis were observed.
+Non-alcoholic hepatic steatosis is due to an increase in intracellular liver lipids and an increase in free fatty acids that lead to oxidative stress.
+To demonstrate its effect in hepatic steatosis, spirulina was tested in rats, where a decrease in oxidative stress and an inhibition of hepatic lipogenesis were observed.
 In vivo, a dose of 4.5 g of spirulina was used for 3 months.

 Posologie